ddev/ddev/docs/developers/building-contributing.md

 ## Docker Image changes

-If you make changes to a docker image (like ddev-webserver), it won't have any effect unless you
+If you make changes to a docker image (like ddev-webserver), it won't have any effect unless you:

+* You can build an image with a specific tag by going to the image directory (like containers/ddev-webserver) by just doing `make container VERSION=<branchname>`
 * Push a container to hub.docker.com.
 Push with the tag that matches your branch.
+Pushing to drud/ddev-webserver repo is easy to accomplish with `make push VERSION=<branchname>` in the container directory.
+You might have to use other techniques to push to another repo (`docker push`)
 * Update pkg/version/version.go with the WebImg and WebTag that relate to the docker image you pushed.

 ## Building